Oakland Undiluted: Crafting the Future of Oakland’s Bar Community

 Sun, Sep 23 at 2pm

 A community activist, small business owner and mayoral candidate walk into a bar...at least that’s how we do it in Oakland.
 Working together we can make a positive impact in this dynamic city we call home.
-Join us for a panel discussion with community and industry leaders as we explore the soul of Oakland’s bar culture and the opportunities spirits industry professionals have in shaping the future of Oakland.
+Join us for a screening of Town Spirit: A Tribute to Oakland's Enduring Bar Culture and a panel discussion with community and industry leaders as we explore the soul of Oakland’s bar culture and the opportunities spirits industry professionals have in shaping the future of Oakland.
 Following the discussion, join us downstairs for a cocktail competition fundraiser for ROC the Bay.

 Moderated by Cat Brooks.